ganrad/nodejs-aks-cosmosdb-po-api/README.md

 Both options use DevOps CI/CD workflows in VSTS to build and deploy the containerized application.
 The CI/CD workflows are automatically created by Azure DevOps Project.
 We will examine both of these options for deploying our containerized application on Azure.

 **PREREQUISITES**
-1. Deploy an Azure CosmosDB instance
-This application uses an *Azure CosmosDB* instance to persist the purchase orders.
+1. This application uses an *Azure CosmosDB* instance to persist the purchase orders.
 Using the Azure Portal, create a new instance of Azure CosmosDB.
-Click on the 'Keys' blad and take a note (save) of the values for *URI* and *PRIMARY KEY* properties.
+Click on the 'Keys' blade and take a note (save) of the values for *URI* and *PRIMARY KEY* properties.
 See screenshot below.

 ![alt tag](./images/P-01.PNG)